braydenc303/gitPractice/README.md

     git log
     ```

-    Notice that everything except for the initial commit is now gone.
+    Notice that everything except for the Initial commit is now gone.
 We are going to need another command to help us get things back in order.

 21. Once again in terminal/bash, type: